ramongranda/openapi-anyenv-suite/README.md

 Notes
 - Images are tagged as `latest` and also as `v<package.json version>`.
 - The `v<version>` tag is created automatically on version bumps in package.json.
+Current: `v1.0.1`.

 ### Run